-Though one accused fled with the chain they had stolen from a 67-year-old woman in Borivli, the other was handed over to the police by the youngster
+Though one of the accused fled with the chain that they had stolen from a 67-year-old woman in Borivli, the other was handed over to the police by the youngster

 It was an instinctive decision for 22-year-old Sarang Kharat to follow chain snatchers after he saw a senior citizen screaming for help in Borivli.
 And it did prove productive when he was able to nab one of them after a two-km-long chase.
 The thief was handed over to the police.